Altinn/altinn-studio-docs/content/app/development/ux/components/accordion/_index.en.md

 {{% notice warning %}}
 We are currently updating Altinn Studio with more configuration options!
- The documentation will be updated to reflect the changes once they are stable.
-  In the meantime, there may be more options available in beta mode than is described here.
+ The documentation is continuously updated, but more settings may be available than described here, and some settings may be in beta.
 {{% /notice %}}

 {{<content-version-selector classes="border-box">}}